tritemio/FRETBursts/docs/source/burstsearch.rst

 Burst Search in FRETBursts
 ==========================

-This section describes some details and convention used to implement burst search in FRETBursts.
+This section describes details and conventions used to implement burst search in FRETBursts.
 For a more general explanation of burst search concepts see `(Ingargiola 2016) <http://dx.doi.org/10.1101/039198>`__.